 On a late March day this year, the temperature on the Outer Banks went up into the high 70s; it fell to the 40s a day later.
 The pleasant days are enough to bring a small influx of budget-savvy families and college spring-breakers to the Outer Banks in March.
 At Front Porch, there’s a tiny up-tick in business already.

 Manning finalizes his summertime staff at this time.
 When Front Porch opened in 1999, Manning said, “I had college kids applying in droves. … [Now] I only get a couple of college kids applying for a job.”
 These days, about half of Manning’s summer staff consists of foreign exchange students, something that has become typical of many area businesses – 5,000 foreign exchange students came to the Outer Banks to work last summer.
-Many of Front Porch’s summer staff hail from Eastern European countries like Lithuania, Ukraine or Russia.
+Many of Front Porch’s summer staff hail from Eastern European countries like Lithuania, Ukraine, and Russia.

 Both Kelly and Whitaker said their clientele on Cape Cod doesn’t increase much until May or June.
 Spring in New England can be a frustrating, drawn-out time of year.
 Cape Cod had temperatures in the teens and the 60s in March 2008, and with hundreds of microclimates, Cape weather will remain mercurial almost until the summer solstice.
 “It gets busier, but not busy enough for me to hire more people,” Whitaker said.
 “It’s slow, and I pretty much have to do it myself.”